 The box is also available in 3 different sizes, which is ideal if you own more than one dog or if you are in the middle of an infection.

-Despite it being a best-selling product, it may not be the best treatment out there, which is why it’s always advisable to try this as part of your regular dog health and grooming routine to see how your dog gets on with it, rather than jumping in at the time of an infection.
+Despite it being a best-selling product, it may not be the best large dog dewormer out there, which is why it’s always advisable to try this as part of your regular dog health and grooming routine to see how your dog gets on with it, rather than jumping in at the time of infection.

-Although the 8 In 1 Safe-Guard Canine Dewormer For Large Dogs is a popular product that can be administered 3 times daily, it has mixed reviews when it comes to how the dog reacts to the taste of their food, and also how effective it is at actually treating worms.
+Although the 8 In 1 Safe-Guard Canine Dewormer For Large Dogs is a popular large dog dewormer that can be administered 3 times daily, it has mixed reviews when it comes to how the dog reacts to the taste of their food, and also how effective it is at actually treating worms.
 The company also suggests adding water to aid in the mixing, especially if you use dry dog food.

-Some dogs reacted very well to this product and it quickly cleared up all their worm issues, where as other owners reported side effects and a general lack of improvement so moved on to other treatment.
+Some dogs reacted very well to this product, and it quickly cleared up all their worm issues, whereas other owners reported side effects and a general lack of improvement so moved on to other treatments.

-It is much more affordable than other worm treatments so shouldn’t be ruled out altogether, although should probably be tested out first during your dog’s recommended 6 month deworming process, as from those who have tried this so far, the results seem pretty inconclusive.
+It is much more affordable than other worm treatments so it shouldn’t be ruled out altogether, although it should probably be tested out first during your dog’s recommended 6-month deworming process, as from those who have tried this so far, the results seem pretty inconclusive.

-Panacur C is another brand who offer relief from hookworms, roundworms, tapeworms, and whipworms, which are some of the most common types your dog is likely to suffer from as well as giardia which is a nasty intestinal infection.
+Panacur C is another brand that offers relief from hookworms, roundworms, tapeworms, and whipworms, which are some of the most common types your dog is likely to suffer from as well as giardia which is a nasty intestinal infection.

 Like other brands of this nature, it also follows a powder form to be administered over your dog’s food.
-The powder contains a key ingredient called fenbendazole, which kills parasites by binding to parasitic protein, which damages the cell structure of the parasite causing it to die off.
+The powder contains a key ingredient called fenbendazole, which kills parasites by binding to a parasitic protein, which damages the cell structure of the parasite, causing it to die off.

 Each packet treats 40 lbs. and needs to be given once a day for 3 consecutive days.
 There are also other packets available if your dog’s size falls outside of this category, though keep in mind this particular size is one use per dog, and not for multiple treatments (such as once every six months as recommended) or if you own more than one dog.

-However, the majority of owners across a large variety of breeds reported this product was quick to bring everything under control, and most reported a very satisfactory experience, especially in terms of getting their dog back to normal and out of discomfort.
+However, the majority of owners across a large variety of breeds reported this dewormer was quick to bring everything under control, and most reported a very satisfactory experience, especially in terms of getting their dog back to normal and out of discomfort.
 It is definitely one of the best dog dewormers on the market.

-Panacur C has your dog covered when it comes to deworming, and best of all, this product is reasonably priced too.
-Perhaps one of the best features with this product is the addition of fenbendazole, which kills a number of parasites that your dog is most likely to be infected by.
+Panacur C Canine Dewormer has your dog covered when it comes to deworming, and best of all, this product is reasonably priced too.
+Perhaps one of the best features with this dewormer is the addition of fenbendazole, which kills a number of parasites that your dog is most likely to be infected by.

-The Durvet triple wormer doesn’t kid around when it comes to deworming; in fact, it’s capable of treating the following infections: roundworms (Toxocara canis, Toxascaris leonina), hookworms (Ancylostoma caninum, Ancylostoma braziliense, Uncinaria stenocephala) and tapeworms (Dipylidium caninum, Taenia pisiformis) in dogs as well as puppies.
+The 12 tablet Durvet Broad Spectrum De-Wormer doesn’t kid around when it comes to deworming; in fact, it’s capable of treating the following infections: roundworms (Toxocara Canis, Toxascaris leonina), hookworms (Ancylostoma caninum, Ancylostoma braziliense, Uncinaria stenocephala) and tapeworms (Dipylidium caninum, Taenia pisiformis) in dogs as well as puppies.

 As this product is only available in 2 or 12 doses, it may work out considerably more expensive, especially if you own more than one dog.